 Pinedale proper sits at 7,175 feet elevation and has a population of 2,030.
 We are a relaxed, rural community, which serves as the recreational gateway to the Wind River Mountain Range, Bridger Wilderness area, and Gros Ventre Wilderness.
 We also are at the northern edge of one of the largest natural gas producing fields in Wyoming.

 We have one ‘main street’ through town called Pine Street, which is also Highway 191, that connects Rock Springs to Jackson Hole.
 The majority of the businesses are located along this street or within the first block of it.
-Pine Creek flows through the middle of town, coming out from Fremont Lake, the town’s water supply, 4 miles to the northeast.
+Pine Creek flows through the middle of town and comes from Fremont Lake, the town’s water supply, 4 miles to the northeast.